Install GitLab Runner using the official GitLab repositories

 GPG public keys used for package metadata signature verification are installed automatically on first installation done with the instructions above.
 For key updates in the future, existing users need to manually download and install the new keys.

 We use one key for all our projects hosted under https://packages.gitlab.com.
-You can find the details about the currently used key and technical description of how to update the key when needed in the Linux package documentation.
+You can find the details about the key used in the Linux package documentation.
 This documentation page lists also all keys used in the past.

 Repository metadata signing proves that the downloaded version information originates at https://packages.gitlab.com.
 It does not prove the integrity of the packages themselves.
-Whatever was uploaded to https://packages.gitlab.com - authorized or not - will be properly verified until the metadata transfer from repository to the user was not affected.
+Whatever was uploaded to https://packages.gitlab.com - authorized or not - is properly verified until the metadata transfer from repository to the user was not affected.

 With package signing, each package is signed when it’s built.
-So until you can trust the build environment and the secrecy of the used GPG key, the valid signature on the package will prove that its origin is authenticated and its integrity was not violated.
+Until you can trust the build environment and the secrecy of the used GPG key, you cannot verify package authenticity.
+A valid signature on the package proves that its origin is authenticated and its integrity was not violated.

-Packages signing verification is enabled by default only in some of the DEB/RPM based distributions, so users wanting to have this kind of verification may need to adjust the configuration.
+Package signing verification is enabled by default only in some of the Debian/RPM based distributions.
+To use this type of verification, you might need to adjust the configuration.

-GPG keys used for packages signature verification can be different for each of the repositories hosted at https://packages.gitlab.com.
+GPG keys used for package signature verification can be different for each of the repositories hosted at https://packages.gitlab.com.
 The GitLab Runner project uses its own key pair for this type of the signature.

 RPM-based distributions